sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Expendable**], [**Dao**]

 Effect: Your blood is permanently modified to coagulate much quicker than normal.
-Whenever you gain the *bleeding* condition, reduce the number of stacks of *bleeding* you receive by 1.
-At the end of each of your turns, reduce the number of stacks of *bleeding* you have by 1.
+Whenever you gain the *bleeding* condition, reduce the number of stacks of *bleeding* you receive by 1, to a minimum of 0.
+At the end of each of your turns, reduce the number of stacks of *bleeding* you have by 1, to a minimum of 0.

 ### Vein Burst Gu
 *Rank 2 Attack*